bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 - React lets you extend the React.Component in a JSX file, which contain the logic and also the HTML (through the `render() {return <your html here>}`).
 So they've invented a whole new file extension (`.jsx`) where the components live in.
 - Angular works with annotations and usually defers HTML and CSS to external files, even though it can also be defined inline
 - Vue lets you call a method on the `Vue` global object, but you can also register components locally.
 - Svelte encapsulates logic (js), structure (html) and style (css) in `.svelte` files.
-Much like in React, in Svelte there's also filetype dedicated to hold the components.
+Much like in React, in Svelte there's also a filetype dedicated to hold the components.

 Another interesting point to observe is, that React is the only framework here that doesn't come with a baked in solution for scoped css.